Short Courses

 4. Superconducting Electronics

-Date: Sunday, September 1, 2024
+Date: | Sunday, September 1, 2024 |

-Time: 8:30 a.m. – 5:00 p.m.
+Time: | 8:30 a.m. – 5:00 p.m. |

-Location: Salt Palace Convention Center – Room TBD
+Location: | Salt Palace Convention Center – Room TBD |

-Fee: Full conference participant early: $325; regular: $400; onsite: $475
+Fee: | Full conference participant early: $325; regular: $400; onsite: $475 Student participant early: $250; regular: $300; onsite: $350 Fee includes a continental breakfast, boxed lunch and coffee breaks. |

-Instructors: John Clark, Steve Anlage, Nobuyuki Yoshikawa, Britton Plourde, Kent Irwin
+Instructors: | John Clarke, Steve Anlage, Nobuyuki Yoshikawa, Britton Plourde, Kent Irwin |

-Introduction to Josephson Junctions and the DC SQUIDS Course Description: John Clark will begin with a brief introduction to the concept of Josephson tunneling of Cooper pairs, which he first learned about from a talk by Brian Josephson when he was a beginning graduate student at the Royal Society Mond Laboratory at the University of Cambridge, England.
+Introduction to Josephson Junctions and the DC SQUIDS Course Description: John Clarke will begin with a brief introduction to the concept of Josephson tunneling of Cooper pairs, which he first learned about from a talk by Brian Josephson when he was a beginning graduate student at the Royal Society Mond Laboratory at the University of Cambridge, England.

 An elementary Josephson junction consists of two superconducting films separated by a thin oxide layer.
 He will discuss the resistively shunted junction (RSJ) model, in which the two films are shunted by a normal metal film, in terms of the tilted washboard potential.
 This model leads to the effects of damping on the hysteresis on the current-voltage characteristic and to the theory of noise in the RSJ in both the thermal and quantum limits.